bojidar-bg/tina-true-selfhosted/packages/@bojidar-bg/tina-simple-media-store/README.md

 };
 ```

-Currently, there is no Next.js implementation of the `SimpleMediaRouter`--you might be able to integrate the Express.js code with your Next.js application, but the author of this package has not used Next.js enough to know exactly how.
+Currently, there is no Next.js implementation of the `SimpleMediaHandler`--you might be able to integrate the Express.js code with your Next.js application, but the author of this package has not used Next.js enough to know exactly how.
 Contributions and examples welcome!

 ## Credits

 This package was initially created as part of [tina-true-selfhosted-example](https://github.com/bojidar-bg/tina-true-selfhosted-example).

+Most of the code for this package came directly [from the `@tinacms/cli` package](https://github.com/tinacms/tinacms/blob/455a033104100ef627871606bd59b7c6b3d9d016/packages/%40tinacms/cli/src/next/commands/dev-command/server/media.ts).